 Where should I stay in Bari for the first time?

-Murat is the best area to stay in Bari for first-timers due to its prime location.
-If you stay here, you will be located in the middle of everything, within easy access to major sights, as well as many restaurants, bars, and shops.
+Murat is the best area to stay in Bari for first-timers due to its central location, proximity to major attractions, and excellent connections to public transportation.
+Staying here provides easy access to major sights, as well as many restaurants, bars, and shops.

 What are the best areas to stay in Bari?